 Then you’ll need to undergo a criminal records check.

 This check is to make sure you’re legally allowed to work with children or vulnerable adults.
 Our checking service costs from £17.50.
 There’s an additional cost for the DBS check.

 As part of this process you’ll need to pop in to one of our branches, so we can check your application and verify your identity.

 Once you’re in the system, specify which documents you’ll be using to prove your identity.
-We’ll then provide you with a letter, a unique barcode for each document and a timeframe to pop into a Post Office branch.
+You should then receive a letter with a unique barcode for each document, plus a timeframe to pop into a Post Office branch.

-- Pop in branch Print out your referral letter and take it to your nearest Post Office that offers the CQC CRB Application Checking Service, along with your original identity documents, which we’ll need to check your identity.
-We’ll also take payment at this point plus the charge of the CRB check.
-We accept cash, debit and credit cards.
+Print out your referral letter and take it to your nearest Post Office that offers the CQC DBS Application Checking Service, along with your original identity documents.
+To find a branch that offers this service, click here to use our branch finder.

 The CQC may get in touch with you if there are any issues with your application.
-This can take 24 hours, and if you submit your application over the weekend it won’t be processed until the next working day.
+This can take up to 24 hours.
+If you submit your application over the weekend it won’t be processed until the next working day.